MojiJokar/k8s-FastAPI-project/README.md

 Context and objective:
  Example for deploying new microservices that will enable the registration and counting of users present on this platform.
 To do this, there are  2 microservices to deploy:

--  a service that will deploy the  FastAPI application.  - a second service that will deploy your PostgresSQL database
+1. a service that will deploy the  FastAPI application.
+2. a second service that will deploy your PostgresSQL database

    ---------------------------------------------------------------------

-For the successful completion of your assignment, we have prepared a roadmap for you:
+- RoadMap:

-Define the appropriate Kubernetes objects for optimal deployment of microservices, you have the choice for the type of object to use.
+1.Define the appropriate Kubernetes objects for optimal deployment of microservices, you have the choice for the type of object to use.

-Write the Dockerfile for the microservice FastAPI.
+2. Write the Dockerfile for the microservice FastAPI.
 The application is available on the following repository: kubernetes-devops-project.git.

 Base yourself on the docker-compose.yaml file in order to understand the architecture to be deployed.